What you can do with the Oura integration

 With the Oura integration, you can:

-• See your heart rate overlayed with your glucose data to understand how to fuel for workouts.
+See your heart rate overlayed with your glucose data

-• See your heart rate and sleep stage data overlayed with your glucose data to understand how sleep impacts glucose regulation and how managing your glucose levels can improve your sleep.
+See your heart rate and sleep stage data overlayed with your glucose data

-Using Oura with Veri requires an active subscription to Oura.
+**Using the Oura integration with Veri requires an active Oura subscription.

 Tap the upper left hamburger menu

-You will be asked to give permission for Veri to read the Sleep, Readiness, and Activity data, Heart Rate Data, and Workout Data in accordance with Veri’s privacy policy.
+Toggling Oura ON in the Veri app will prompt you to log in to your Oura account to allow Veri to read the Sleep, Readiness, and Activity data, Heart Rate Data, and Workout Data per Veri’s privacy policy.

 You can manually toggle off any of these permissions later, but not enabling them at this point will require you to reauthorize Veri if you want to enable them later.

-At any point, you can remove the authorization by toggling the authorization off.
-Under the settings of the Oura section, you can select which data types are synced to Veri at any point in time.
+NOTE: You can remove the authorization at any point by toggling the authorization off.
+Under the settings of the Oura section, you can select which data types are synced to Veri whenever you'd like.

 Using the integration: sleep